-The Executive MBA in Aboriginal Business and Leadership is the only North American MBA with a focus on Aboriginal business.
+The Executive MBA in Indigenous Business and Leadership is the only North American MBA with a focus on Indigenous business.

 Beedie School of Business

 Since the creation of Canada's first Executive MBA in 1968, the Beedie School of Business has championed lifelong learning, productive change and the need to be innovative in research and teaching.
 Our measure of success is further confirmed through accreditation by the Association to Advance Collegiate Schools of Business (AACSB) and by receiving the EQUIS Quality award from the European Federation for Management Development (EFMD).
 Less than one percent of business schools worldwide have earned both of these international accreditations.